sgtz/fsq/README.md

 * In time this connector may grow to encompass support for other CLR languages.
 This project will aim to provide this from F#.
 For basic connector support for C# (and perhaps even F# depending on what you are after), the c.cs connector to be found at code.kx.com is the most production ready.
-The c.cs code here is a little out of date here (to be remedied), and it also contains a few minor extensions (such as support for +/- infinity, etc).
+The c.cs code here is a little out of date (to be remedied), and it also contains a few minor extensions (such as support for +/- infinity, etc).

+###Breaking news

+The 32 bit version of KDB+ is now free to use in either a commercial or a non-commercial capacity.
+That's huge.
+The 32 bit version may sound humble, but *I think* a single threaded version of this outperformed many competing systems in recent history.
+I'm just saying that this humble offering *still* packs a mean punch.
+It's not to be sniffed at.
+Not a bad place to start if you think that you might need to scale out in a painless way.

 ##Getting involved